BeyondScheme/BeyondScheme.github.io/_posts/2016-11-22-monads-in-recurring-payment-handling.md

 If you want to learn more about monads in ruby examples then definitely check presentation [Refactoring Ruby with Monads by Tom Stuart](https://www.youtube.com/watch?v=J1jYlPtkrqQ).

-Don't forget the dry-monads gem has other monads examples like `Maybe` or `Try` monad.
+Do not forget the dry-monads gem has other monads examples like `Maybe` or `Try` monad.
 Check the [dry-monads docs](http://dry-rb.org/gems/dry-monads/)!